 Time-to-Hire= Total number of days the position was open - The day that the hired candidate entered the pipeline

-Furthermore, to get the idea about how long does your HR department take to hire candidates, on average it is useful to calculate the average time-to-hire.
-By adding a larger number of different times to hire for similar positions and dividing that number with the total number of positions for which you calculated the time to hire, you will get your average value.
+Furthermore, to get an idea about how long your HR department takes to hire candidates, on average it is useful to calculate the average time-to-hire.
+By adding a larger number of different times to hire for similar positions and dividing that number by the total number of positions for which you calculated the time to hire, you will get your average value.

 More specifically, here is the exact equation:

 Average time-to-hire= (Time-to-hire 1 +Time-to-hire 2 + Time-to-hire 3… Time-to-hire N) / N Time-to-Hire